csluchen/harsanyinet/README.md

 Or you can directly access the pre-trained HarsanyiNet in path `A`.

-To train MNIST dataset easily, you can use the following code:
+To train MNIST dataset, use the following code:

 `python train.py --dataset='MNIST'`